Beyond Sgr A* and M87*: Sub-Microarcsecond Black Hole Shadow Detection via Lunar-based Extremely Long Baseline Interferometry: Abstract

 \section{Abstract}

-The 1.3 mm ground-based very long baseline interferometry (VLBI) array, the Event Horizon Telescope (EHT), is limited by the Earth’s diameter and can image the supermassive black hole (SMBH) shadows of only M87* and Sgr A*.
-Extending the array with an assumed lunar-based telescope could achieve $\sim0.85\ \mu$as angular resolution at 230\,GHz, enabling black hole shadow detection for a larger SMBH sample.
+The 1.3 mm ground-based very long baseline interferometry (VLBI) array Event Horizon Telescope (EHT), is limited by Earth's diameter, restricting its black hole shadow imaging to only M87* and Sgr~A*.
+Extending baselines to the Moon would achieve $\sim0.7\ \mu$as angular resolution at 230\,GHz, enabling shadow detection for a much larger sample of supermassive black holes (SMBHs).
 The concept is motivated by space VLBI missions and lunar exploration, including the ongoing Lunar Orbit VLBI EXperiment (LOVEX) aboard QueQiao-2 (Chang’E-7) and the planned International Lunar Research Station (ILRS).
-We assess shadow detectability for 31 SMBH with predicted large angular sizes, exploring different telescope location and antenna size.
-Assuming a telescope at the lunar antipode, we simulate the Moon–Earth ($u,v$) coverage and show that source geometry relative to the Moon’s orbit determines whether the primary indicator of shadow, first visibility null, can be sampled.
-Using a geometric ring model, we identify six high-priority targets: M104, NGC 524, PGC 049940, NGC 5077, NGC 5252, and NGC 1052.
-Shadows of M104, NGC 5077, and NGC 1052 are detectable with a 5 m lunar-based telescope; PGC 049940 requires 20 m; NGC 524 and NGC 5252 require 100 m.
-Photon ring detection for Sgr A*, M87*, NGC 1600, and M31 is possible if space telescopes fill the baseline coverage gaps and sensitivity requirements are met.
+We assess shadow detectability for 31 SMBHs with predicted large angular sizes, exploring different telescope location and antenna size.
+Assuming a telescope at the lunar antipode, we simulate the Moon–Earth ($u,v$) coverage and show that sources with direction near the Moon's orbital plane yield projected baselines spanning from short to long, enabling sampling of the first visibility null - a key shadow signature.
+Using a geometric ring model, we identify six shadow-detectable candidates for Moon-Earth VLBI.
+Among these, M104, NGC~5077, and NGC~1052 are detectable with a 5 m lunar-based telescope; PGC~049940 requires 10 m; NGC~524 requires 20 m; and NGC~5252 requires 40 m.
+Furthermore, if space telescopes fill the baseline coverage gaps between Moon and Earth, the $n=2$ photon ring region is detectable for Sgr A*, M87* with a 10 m lunar-based telescope, and 12 candidates are detectable for the $n=1$ photon ring region using a lunar-based telescope of up to 40 m.
 These results provide a clear scientific and technical motivation for lunar-based telescopes in future black hole shadow studies.